Swami Anand Krishna

-Anand Krishna (September 1, 1956 - February 6, 2025) was an Indonesian spiritual humanist of ethnic Indian origin and Sindhi descent, who lives in Ubud, Bali.
+Anand Krishna (September 1, 1956 - February 6, 2025) was an Indonesian spiritual humanist of ethnic Indian origin and Sindhi descent, who lived in Ubud, Bali.
 A prolific author and promoter of inter-faith harmony, he was accused of blasphemy by militant Muslim groups after he criticized Islamic conservatives seeking to transform Indonesia into an Islamic state.

 He has founded numerous humanitarian initiatives and spiritual establishments, such as the Anand Ashram Foundation and Anand Krishna Centres since 15 December 2006, as well as a Center for Wellbeing and Self-Empowerment in 1991.
 He promotes a concept of love being the only solution to resolving global problems.

 Early life, education, and business career

 Anand Krishna was born Khrisna Kumar Tolaram Gangtani in Solo, Central Java, on 1 September 1956.
 He was educated in Lucknow, North India, where he met his first spiritual mentor, Sheikh Baba, who was an ice vendor.
 Anand had already learned Sufi poetry and the teachings of Shah Abdul Latief of Sindh, from his father, Tolaram.

 Anand's biodata in several of his books states that he earned his master's degree from "a reputable university".
 However, Indonesian media reports note that he received his master's degree from Pacific Southern University, a blacklisted and unaccredited university.

 In 1999, Anand received a Cultural Doctorate in Sacred Philosophy from the now-defunct The World University in Benson, Arizona.
 In 2012, he received a Ph.D. in Comparative Religions from the University of Sedona.

 According to his biodata, Anand was the director and shareholder of a garment factory in Indonesia when he suffered leukemia in 1991 at age 35.
 He reportedly recovered after meetings with a Tibetan lama in the Himalayas and thereafter decided to devote his life to healing, peace, love and joy.